 |Chapter chronology (All)

-Ned tells Jory that he will wear his doublet with the direwolf sigil so the armourer will know who he is.
+Ned plans to visit the armorer himself and decides to wear his doublet with the direwolf sigil so the armorer will know who he is.
 As Jory dresses him, Ned wonders why Renly was not invited on the rides.
-Ned does not know what to make of Renly with his easy ways and friendly smiles.
-A few days back Renly showed a locket to Ned with a picture of Margaery Tyrell.
-He asked Ned if she resembles Lyanna.
-To Renly's disappointment Ned tells him she doesn't.
-Ned finds it queer that Renly, who looked so much like Robert, would be obsessed with a lady that he thought looked like Lyanna.
+Ned does not know what to make of Renly with his friendly ways and easy smiles.
+A few days back, Renly showed him a locket with a picture of Margaery Tyrell.
+He asked Ned if she resembled Lyanna and seemed disappointed when Ned shrugged.
+Ned finds it queer that Renly, who looks so much like Robert, would be obsessed with a lady that he thought looked like Lyanna.

 Ned tells Jory that it would be good if Stannis returned for the tourney, but Jory’s response makes Ned more certain that Stannis will not.
 He also wonders why Lord Arryn would be interested in showy armor when he had always considered armor something for protection, not ornament.
 Ned then tells Jory that he better start visiting brothels, which Jory jokingly calls a “hard duty.”